eiskalteschatten/Basics.js/README.md

 - `bsLazyLoadImagesWithOffset(fadeIn, offset)` : "fadeIn" is true/false; "offset" is the number of pixels outside of the viewport the image should load
 - `bsLazyLoadImagesWithCallback(fadeIn, callback)` : "fadeIn" is true/false; "callback" is the name of the method to be called (can be null); this lazy loads all images on the page with the required parts in the image tag (see below)
 - `bsLazyLoadImagesWithOffsetAndCallback(fadeIn, offset, callback)` : "fadeIn" is true/false; "offset" is the number of pixels outside of the viewport the image should load; "callback" is the name of the method to be called (can be null)
+- `bsLazyLoadAnImageWithOffsetAndCallback(img, fadeIn, offset, callback)` : load a specific image (must be passed as a jQuery object, i.e. `$('#myImage')`); "fadeIn" is true/false; "offset" is the number of pixels outside of the viewport the image should load; "callback" is the name of the method to be called (can be null)
 - `bsLazyLoadImage(img, fadeIn, callback)` : load a specific image (must be passed as a jQuery object, i.e. `$('#myImage')`); "fadeIn" is true/false; "callback" is the name of the method to be called (can be null)

 You should call these methods on window load, on window scroll, or whenever you want the images to load.
 A few examples: